 Obtaining the data

-Application for obtaining the national indentification code, Legal status for supply and pictograms of precaution measures shoud be submitted in paper format (obligatory) and electronic format (optional).
+Application for obtaining the national indentification code, Legal status for supply and pictograms of precaution measures shoud be submitted in paper or electronic format.
 It should include:

 - Completed and signed form »Application for obtaining the data required to place the centrally authorised medicinal products on the market of the Republic of Slovenia«